bobaseb/energetically-coherent-computation/index.md

 - 5-HT2A receptor activation
 - role in consciousness
 - psychedelic effects on

-Synaesthetic experiences
-- color-based associations in
-- geometric constraints on
-- systematic nature of

 Seth, Anil
 - on "real" problem of consciousness